Nomination Submission Form

 Rowland Fellows are selected based on academic record as well as a compelling research interest that they are passionate about sharing with others.
-Support is for two quarters and the recipient is asked to provide updates on significant research milestones to the department throughout their career.
+Support is for three quarters and the recipient is asked to provide updates on significant research milestones to the department throughout their career.
 These updates are reflected on the department’s website and serve as a reminder of the contributions Professor Rowland, and others that have generously contributed in his name, have made to the field and the Department of Chemistry at UCI.

 The Rowland Fellowship allows an upper-level (post-advancement) Chemistry doctoral student to broaden their training.
 The student is expected to propose an original research idea that goes beyond that being done by their advisor, and ideally that involves significant input from an adviser in another research area.
 Examples include: